#425 - Frogger

 To start, the graphics are pretty fugly, and limited.
 Hell, even the menus look like crap.
 But does any of that matter?
 Not really.
 You're here to see a ball go down a lane and crash into some large pieces of wood, not worry about whether or not the bowlers have outstanding animation or if the menus are impressive looking.

 There's also a decent number of play options.
 Well, several: various tournaments you can enter, and leagues you can join.
 Not that I ever tried league play, but it was there if you're interested.
 And why didn't I try the leagues?
 Because just winning tournaments was more than enough content for me.
 Competing in any one of them will require tons of games played, even on the shortest settings.

-Or at least I did for awhile.
-Because bowling is bowling.
-At the end of the day you're still just doing the same thing over and over again, with slight variations on how to proceed depending on the shot you have lined up.
+...or at least I did for a little while.
+Because bowling is still just bowling.
+At the end of the day you're doing the same thing over and over again, with slight variations on how to proceed depending on the shot you have lined up.
 After a couple hours I had had my fill.
 I had a good time, but I didn't need to play any more (or ever again, most likely).